Akazm/tap-guard/README.md

 - **HIDEventDispatcher is enabled**
 - **Accessibility API access must have been granted:** Access to the macOS Accessibility API must be granted by the application's user.
-Prompting the user to grant access is out of scope for this package, but a `HIDEventDispatcher` attributes for Accessibility API.
+Prompting the user to grant access is out of scope for this package, but a `HIDEventDispatcher` attributes for the Accessibility API access status.

-Unless or when all of the above conditions have been met, a `HIDEventDispatcher` will automatically remove or add the installed CGEventTap.
+_Unless_ or _when_ all of the above conditions have been met, a `HIDEventDispatcher` will automatically _remove_ or _install_ the backing CGEventTap.

 ### Processing events